Canon M100 vs Leica TL2

-Both the M100 and the TL2 are recent models that are part of the current product line-up.
-The TL2 replaced the earlier Leica TL, while the M100 followed on from the Canon M10.
+The TL2 is a recent model that features in the current product line-up of Leica.
+In contrast, the M100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is the Canon M100 better than the Leica TL2 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - More compact: Is smaller (108x67mm vs 134x69mm) and thus needs less room in the bag.